Updated on May 25, 2022

 The Leadership sessions of the workshop will allow time for breakouts into different groups to discuss possible service projects.

 The Diplomacy part of the workshop will feature a US National Security Council simulation based on the humanitarian crisis in the South Sudan.

 You are expected to attend EVERY session of the workshop if you are accepted.
 Please do not apply if you will have conflicts during the two weeks of the workshop.
 Check your schedule before applying.

 Depending on the final number of applicants, there is the possibility that you will not be chosen for the workshop.
-Students will be selected for the workshop based on a one-page essay, a phone interview, and other criteria such as year in school, your previous participation in clubs and activities, and your career aspirations.
+Students will be selected for the workshop based on a one-page essay, a phone interview, and other criteria such as year of graduation, your previous participation in clubs and activities, and your career aspirations.

 The workshop is free, but students and parents must sign a waiver/permission sheet which spells out rules of conduct.